imagej/imagej.github.io/_pages/contribute/governance.md

 ## Component status

-This web site documents lots of software [components](/develop/architecture#definitions)—and in particular, many ImageJ [plugins](/plugins).
+This website documents lots of software [components](/develop/architecture#definitions)—and in particular, many ImageJ [plugins](/plugins).
 Components in the ecosystem each have a distinct development path, with varying levels of maturity and activity, which is ultimately determined by the people who participate in developing it.

 Each component's page features an informational sidebar with a status report derived from the component's declared *team*.
 This sidebar is intended to help users understand what level to expect when seeking help, reporting issues, and submitting feature requests.